PascalMarechal/cpphttp/tests/benchmark/README.md

 # Benchmarking
-This project is used in order to benchmark the server library.
+This folder is used in order to benchmark cpphttp.

 ## Before you begin